 You may have noticed as a mom that your body is a bit different than it was before you were pregnant.
 It could be bigger, looser, squishier, smaller etc. Regardless, it's different.
 And it should be!
 You just spent nine long months growing life inside you and accommodating the space of another human.

-And between pregnancy and birth itself your body has adjusted, adapted and changed (not for the worse don't worry!).
-This change however, if part of the reason that plyometrics are unsafe for new moms.
+And between pregnancy and birth itself your body has adjusted, adapted, and changed (not for the worse don't worry!).
+This change, however, if part of the reason that jumping postpartum isn't safe.

-This doesn't that you can never jump again, far from it!
+This doesn't that you can never jump again.
+Far from it!
 Nor does it mean you can't work out.
 Just that there are better options to begin with.
 In fact, when it comes to postpartum exercises the first steps should include:

-You've heard of your pelvic floor right?
+You've heard of your pelvic floor, right?
 Probably in reference to kegals that everyone preaches about.
 But your pelvic floor is so much more encompassing.
-In fact, this particular group of muscles are responsible for holding in some of your organs and supporting your body.
+In fact, this particular group of muscles is responsible for holding in some of your organs and supporting your body.

 And boy, do they get worked in pregnancy!
-Along with the downward pressure throughout pregnancy, the pelvic floor is also challenged throughout the birth process (regardless f how you deliver).
+Along with the downward pressure throughout pregnancy, the pelvic floor is also challenged throughout the birth process (regardless of how you deliver).

 In fact, it can make it worse.
-That group of muscles isn't strong enough for the impact (regardless of your kegals) and pushing them through high repetitions (like twenty jump squats) isn't they way to strengthen them.
+That group of muscles isn't strong enough for the impact (regardless of your kegals) and pushing them through high repetitions (like twenty jump squats) isn't the way to strengthen them.
 Jumping exercises postpartum can cause more leaking and stress on your pelvic floor.

 Reason To Avoid Postpartum Jumping Exercises #2 The Hormone Relaxin

 Fun fact: The hormone relaxin has been known to stay in your body for up a year post-pregnancy.
 Which means no matter how strong you are something is working against you.

 So again, let's look at jump squats.
-If you have unstable hips, do you think that placing them in a position where they have to work to stabilize you from a high impact landing repetitively is going to be a good idea?
+If you have unstable hips, placing them in a position where they have to work to stabilize you from a high impact landing repetitively isn't how to get strong.

-No. All you're doing is wearing out your joints and tiring your muscles without giving them a chance to stabilize you or recover.
-This is huge risk of injury.
+All you're doing is wearing out your joints and tiring your muscles without giving them a chance to stabilize you or recover.
+This is a huge risk of injury.
 Huge.

 If your body is working hard to strengthen around your joints with daily movements like walking and squatting, it's not going to be capable enough to support you when you add intense impact to them.

-Plyometrics were designed for optimal sport performance.
-Not only does your technique need to be spot on but your body needs to have a baseline of strength before you can execute and reap the benefits of this type of exercises.
+Plyometrics were designed for optimal sports performance.
+Not only does your technique need to be spot on but your body needs to have a baseline of strength before you can execute and reap the benefits of this type of exercise.

 There are better ways to train.

 With so many different types of workouts on the market, it can be overwhelming.
 However, there are so many workouts that don't include jumping and still provide awesome results. intensity can be ramped up in more than one way.
-Start small, work at it and improve your basic strength.
-I promise, you can see plenty of results 😉
+Start small, work at it, and improve your basic strength.
+I promise you can see plenty of results 😉

 Train safe mamas.